sreejitha/Log-Analysis/readme.md

 ## Pre-Requisites
 1> Have vagrant installed into your computer from vagrantup.com

-2> Download and install the VM pre-configured with postgres from [here] (https://s3.amazonaws.com/video.udacity-data.com/topher/2018/April/5acfbfa3_fsnd-virtual-machine/fsnd-virtual-machine.zip)
+2> Download and install the VM pre-configured with postgres and other important packages such as flask, oauth2client etc from [here] (https://s3.amazonaws.com/video.udacity-data.com/topher/2018/April/5acfbfa3_fsnd-virtual-machine/fsnd-virtual-machine.zip)

 3> Bring the VM online using